The Game of Chess (Sofonisba Anguissola)

-The Game of Chess (or Portrait of the artist's sisters playing chess) is an oil on canvas painting by Italian Renaissance artist Sofonisba Anguissola from 1555.
-Anguissola was 23 years old when she painted it.
+The Game of Chess (or Portrait of the artist's sisters playing chess) is an oil-on-canvas painting executed ca. 1555 by Italian Renaissance artist Sofonisba Anguissola, completed when she was 23 years old.

 The painting is signed and dated on the edge of the chessboard, where Anguissola left this Latin inscription: SOPHONISBA ANGUSSOLA VIRGO AMILCARIS FILIA EX VERA EFFIGIE TRES SUAS SORORES ET ANCILLAM PINXIT MDLV – "Sofonisba Angussola virgin daughter of Amilcare painted from life her three sisters and a maid 1555."

 History

 Giorgio Vasari, visiting Cremona, was a guest in the house of Amilcare Anguissola and there admired paintings by Amilcare's daughters.
 About The Game of Chess he wrote, "I have seen this year in Cremona, in the house of her father a painting made with much diligence, the depiction of his three daughters, in the act of playing chess, and with them an old housemaid, done with such diligence and facility, that they appear alive, and the only thing missing is speech."
-This is the oldest document that mentions this painting, that remained hanging in the Anguissola family house for several years.
+This is the oldest document that mentions this painting, which remained hanging in the Anguissola family house for several years.

 The painting later arrived in Rome, together with the Self Portrait at a Spinet, and two of Anguissola's drawings (Child Bitten by a Lobster and another unidentified drawing) in the holdings of the humanist and collector Fulvio Orsini.
 They were then inherited by Cardinale Odoardo Farnese.
 The Game of Chess then turned up in Naples, after the Farnese inheritance had passed to the Bourbons, and it was eventually acquired by Luciano Bonaparte.
-It changed hands once more after this and arrived in the collection that today forms part of the National Museum in Poznan, Poland.
+It changed hands once more after this and arrived in the collection that today forms part of the National Museum in Poznań, Poland.

 Three engravings based on this painting are known.

 The painting has undergone evident repaintings.